amoiiir/Group-4---IIUM-Transporter/README.md

 5. Muhammad Amir Hamzah bin Abdul Aziz  - 2011685

 ## 1.0 Project Title
+TransportIIUM - IIUM Runner Service System

 ## 2.0 Introduction
+There are many services available nowadays, particularly with the availability of online websites where people can simply type in their request without having to contact the service provider directly.
+The services provided range from the most complex to the most simple tasks.
+These services are especially important for those who are looking for part-time work to supplement their income.

+Similarly, students at IIUM provide a variety of services, including picking up parcels, renting cars, delivering food, and serving as a transporter.
+However, other students who want to use these services must join a Whatsapp or Telegram group or communicate directly with each of these service providers, which can be inconvenient at times, especially if it is their first time using these services.
+As a result, this project, TransportIIUM, is proposed to develop a web application that will help in centralising the services available at IIUM, reducing the hassle for students in obtaining the services they require.

 ## 3.0 Objectives
+The following objectives have been proposed for this project:
+1. To centralize the services available at IIUM.
+2. To make it easier for IIUM students to request a transporter.
+3. To help in the quick and efficient delivery of food.
+4. To establish a system for picking up parcels requested by IIUM students that is easy to use.
+5. To provide an easy-to-use platform for the IIUM community to rent a car.

 ## 4.0 Contents